Skip to content

 9. South India: from western Ghats to the coast

 Sacred temple towns and intricate wood carvings, sprawling tea gardens and authentic village life, mist-kissed jungles where elephants reign supreme.
-This journey south through tea country and mountain ranges is geared towards total immersion in nature and culture.
+This journey south through tea country and mountain ranges is geared toward total immersion in nature and culture.
 You’ll take tours of botanical gardens, backwaters, and palaces, and get the opportunity to delve deep into Indian culture with a traditional Kathakali performance or Keralan-inflected dinner aboard a floating rice barge.

 Where this trip can take you: Arriving in Bangalore, you might spend a few days absorbing the city’s energy before a private driver whisks you south to the western Ghats.
 En route, you can visit the city of Mysore with its more than 200 heritage buildings before heading inland to Nagarhole National Park to sight wildlife.
 You’ll also take a train ride through the Nilgiri Mountains, passing sprawling tea plantations.
 Then, it’s a five-hour journey to the coast for some relaxation among the backwaters and beaches of Kerala.